4rft5/WiiDarkTheme/README.md

 ![image](https://github.com/user-attachments/assets/2be97106-6d28-4e4a-bf3a-8ca15c1d4828)

 ## Installation
 **CAUTION!
 Installing Wii Themes has the potential to brick your system.
-Proceed with caution, and install precautionary measures, such as BootMii and Priiloader.**
+Proceed with caution, and install precautionary measures, such as BootMii and Priiloader.
+See <a href="https://wii.hacks.guide/hbc.html">wii.hacks.guide</a> for more info.**

 1. Download the entire folder from this repository, and use its contents (minus the README) to create a .zip, changing the file extension to .mym.